 Q: Does the whois server support wildcard search?

 A: No, the wildcard symbols are handled as any other characters.

 Q: Does the whois server support persistent connections?

 Q: Do you provide your own implementation of whois client?

 A: No, but existing implementations can be easily used if you take care of quoting of switches, which are not known to the client.

 Q: Is your server compatible with RIPE whois?

 A: No, but we tried to stay compatible where possible.
 Generally we implement only a subset of switches and options implemented by RIPE server.
-If you use an option which the RIPE server understands to, but our doesn't, than the server returns error and help message.
+If you use an option which the RIPE server understands, but our doesn't, the server returns an error and help message.